 Outside of work, Alice enjoys playing netball, road-cycling, skiing, and running.

 The George Veterinary Hospital welcomed Emma to the team in August 2017 after she graduated from the University of Bristol.
 She enjoys all aspects of veterinary medicine with a particular interest in medicine and dermatology.
-Emma is based in our Malmesbury veterinary hospital and from August will be one of the vets at The George Veterinary Clinic in Nailsworth.
+Emma is based in our Malmesbury veterinary hospital and is also at The George Veterinary Clinic in Nailsworth.

 In her spare time she enjoys playing badminton, surfing and watching motorsports.